maoiscat/mpv-osc-framework/README.md

 The file "main.lua" has realized a ["mpv-osc-modern"](https://github.com/maoiscat/mpv-osc-modern) like osc with this tool, as a demo.

-To try it, you need to make a new folder in "\~\~/mpv/scripts", and download all 3 files there.
+To try it, you need to make a new folder like "\~\~/mpv/scripts\demo", and download all 3 files there.
 Remenber to remove other osc scripts.
 And you will need [material-design-iconic-font](https://zavoloklom.github.io/material-design-iconic-font/) as well.

 ## Getting Start